SoNaRR2020: Coastal margins

 This chapter assesses the progress towards the...

-This chapter assesses the progress towards the sustainable management of natural resources in the woodland ecosystem
+This chapter assesses the progress towards the sustainable management of natural resources in the mountains, moorland and heath ecosystems

-The Woodlands chapter's evidence needs are included in the overall evidence needs table.
+The Mountains, moorlands and heaths chapter's evidence needs are included in the overall evidence needs table.